chiefy/chiefy.github.io/src/posts/2016-02-14-wercker-seneca-ecs-tutorial-part-1.md

       reload: true
 ```

-The first thing to note here is that we have defined the `dev` *pipeline*, which, just as it sounds is to setup our service to run locally for development.
+The first thing to note here is that we have defined the *dev* pipeline, which, just as it sounds is to setup our service to run locally for development.
 Each *pipeline* can have multiple *services* and *steps* to get it up and running.
-For our example, we are using redis as the data store.
-Much like `docker-compose`, we simply tell wercker the name of the docker image we want the service to use, and it will run it.
+For our example, we are using Redis as the data store.
+Much like `docker-compose`, we simply tell Wercker the name of the docker image we want the service to use, and it will run it.

 ### Boxes
-Each wercker *pipeline* can use a specific docker image to run inside of, or it can use a globally defined *box*.
+Each Wercker *pipeline* can use a specific docker image to run inside of, or it can use a globally defined *box*.
 For our example we are going to use a global *box* definition. [`chiefy/alpine-nodejs`](https://quay.io/repository/chiefy/alpine-nodejs) is just [Alpine Linux](http://alpinelinux.org/) with statically compiled `node` binary (`npm` included).
 This will be important in a later step.
 Because by default Alpine does not ship with `bash`, we override the default `cmd`.
 With any `bash` enabled image, this would not be needed.

 ### Linking Services
-Unlike `docker-compose`, wercker does not have the concept of linking containers using their `/etc/hosts`.
+Unlike `docker-compose`, Wercker does not have the concept of linking containers using their `/etc/hosts`.
 Wercker exposes various environment variables that you can instead use to link services between running containers.
 The environment variables are set in the following format:

 ```
 <container name>_PORT_<port>_<protocol>_ADDR